 How long will it take?

-Candidates can comfortably achieve a GPCert(SAS) qualification within two years, but have up to four years in which to complete the training programme and examination.
+Candidates can comfortably achieve a GPCert(SAS) qualification within two years, but have up to four years in which to complete the training program and examination.

 The total amount of time spent will vary from candidate to candidates.
 An average candidate will spend between 10-15 hours per month on private study, reflective learning, and completion of the case report.

 What if I am not successful in passing one of the components of the examination?

 Candidates are required to pass all components of the examination to gain the GPCert(SAS) qualification.

 Candidates who fail their case report will be given clear indications where they were unsuccessful and guidelines on how to complete their case report to the required standard.
 Candidates who are unsuccessful in the final examination will be given a breakdown of the areas they were weakest in and additional study recommended.